 Director, Institute for Business and Social Impact – Berkeley Haas School of Business

-Laura D. Tyson is a Distinguished Professor of the Graduate School and Director of the Institute for Business & Social Impact at the Berkeley Haas School of Business.
-She chairs the Blum Center for Developing Economies Board of Trustees.
-From 2002-2006, she served as Dean of London Business School and from 1998-2001 she served as Dean of the Berkeley-Haas.
+Laura D. Tyson is a Distinguished Professor of the Graduate School and Faculty Director of the Institute for Business & Social Impact at the Haas School of Business, University of California, Berkeley.
+She chairs the Blum Center for Developing Economies Board of Trustees at UC Berkeley.
+From July 2018 to December 2018, she served as Interim Dean of Berkeley Haas.
+Previously, she was the Dean of London Business School (2002-2006) and the Dean of the Berkeley Haas (1998-2001).
 Tyson was a member of the US Department of State Foreign Affairs Policy Board and a member of President Obama’s Council on Jobs and Competitiveness and the President’s Economic Recovery Advisory Board.
 She served in the Clinton Administration as the Chair of the Council of Economic Advisers (1993-1995) and as Director of the National Economic Council (1995 – 1996).
-She is a member of the Board of Directors of AT&T, CBRE Group Inc. and Silver Spring Networks.
-Tyson is board member of the non-profit Sustainability Accounting Standards Board (SASB).
+She is a member of the Board of Directors of AT&T, CBRE Group Inc., Lexmark International Inc., and Apex Swiss Holdings SARL.
 She is the co-author of Leave No One Behind, a report for the United Nation’s High-Level Panel on Women’s Economic Empowerment.

-Matthew has broad experience in strategy, operations, and product development, developed through senior roles at Kaplan Test Prep, Kaplan K12 Learning Services, Junyo, Teachscape, and The Rotary Foundation.
-Years of experience with education programs, software and data products, and research studies give Matthew a good background for equipping the market with offerings that support education and use of the SASB standards.
+Mr. Welch has broad experience in strategy, operations, and product development, developed through senior roles at Kaplan Test Prep, Kaplan K12 Learning Services, Junyo, Teachscape, and The Rotary Foundation.
+Years of experience with education programs, software and data products, and research studies give him a good background for equipping the market with offerings that support education and use of the SASB standards.

-Matthew holds a BA from Grinnell College and a MPA in management and public policy from Columbia University.
-He is member of the Grinnell College Board of Trustees, where he has served on the Finance and Development Committees.
-He currently chairs the Academic Affairs Committee.
+Mr. Welch holds a BA from Grinnell College and a MPA in management and public policy from Columbia University.
+He is a member of the Grinnell College Board of Trustees, where he has served on the Finance, Development, and Academic Affairs Committees.
+He currently chairs the Audit Committee.

 JAY WILLOUGHBY, CFA